EyeBrawler/evil-hangman/README.md

 # Evil Hangman (Rust)

 An implementation of **Evil Hangman** written in Rust.
-Unlike traditional hangman, where the word is chosen up front, this version cheats by dynamically changing the possible word family after each guess, always trying to avoid revealing letters until it has no choice.
+In evil hangman, the computer doesn’t pick a word up front — it keeps changing the word pool to maximize difficulty until forced to commit.

 ## 📖 How It Works
 - The game loads a dictionary of words from `data/dictionary.txt`.